-Stock futures are best described by taking the term quite literally — binding contracts to buy or sell a particular stock at a predetermined price and on a set date.
-They can offer stability to both buyers and sellers by guaranteeing a price and a sale and can offer a way to generate profit if used to correctly speculate on the direction of the market.
+Stock futures are best described by taking the term quite literally -- binding contracts to buy or sell a particular stock at a predetermined price and on a set date.
+They guarantee a price and a sale and can offer a way to generate profit if used to correctly speculate on the direction of the market.

 Let's use an example, shall we?
 Buying a stock future means that you lock in an agreed price on a stock and an agreed date that you'll purchase that stock.